chili-publish/grafx-documentation/docs/CHILI-GraFx/users/intro/index.md

 Resources are items that make up CHILI GraFx.
 Control and management of these resources require the proper _access_.

+An example of resources are collections.
+You can give access to collections through user groups (soon).

 **Example resources:**

 GraFx Media assets, GraFx Templates, Users, Environments